tomhendra/courses/11-master-the-coding-interview/README.md

 ### 5.2.
 Hash tables

-- AKA hash maps, maps, unordered maps, dictionaries, objects depending on language.
+- AKA hash maps, maps, unordered maps, dictionaries, objects... depending on language.
 - Objects in JavaScript are a type of hash table.
 - Seen a lot in databases and caches.
 - Made up of key: value pairs.